robotology/iit-ibm/README.md

 This is enough to have a YarpJS server up and running and ready to communicate with the browser.

-Note that we use [Express.js](http://expressjs.com/), since it used by Socket.io.
+Note that we use [Express.js](http://expressjs.com/), since it is used by Socket.io.

 <a name='browser-client-setup'></a>
 ### Setup for the Browser